mscsquaredlabs/public/CONTRIBUTING.md

 ### 1. Prerequisites

-* Read and agree to the terms of the **[LICENSE](LICENSE)**.
+- Read and agree to the terms of the **LICENSE.txt**.
-* Make sure your contribution aligns with the project’s goals.
+- Make sure your contribution aligns with the project’s goals.
 For major features or changes, consider discussing them in an issue first.

 ### 2. Setup